-The PFMC 2020 allocation for the Klamath River Basin sport harvest was 1,296 adult KRFC.
-Preseason stock projections of 2021 adult KRFC abundance will not be available from PFMC until March 2021.
-The 2021 basin allocation will be recommended by PFMC in April 2021 and presented to the Commission for adoption as a quota for the in-river sport harvest at its May 2021 teleconference meeting.
+The PFMC 2021 allocation for the Klamath River Basin sport harvest was 1,221 adult KRFC.
+The PFMC allocation for the Klamath River Basin sport harvest is normally a minimum of 15 percent of the non-tribal PFMC harvest allocation of KRFC.
+Preseason stock projections of 2022 adult KRFC abundance will not be available from PFMC until March 2022.
+The 2022 basin allocation will be recommended by PFMC in April 2022.
+That allocation will inform the quota that the Department proposes to the Commission for adoption as a quota for the in-river sport harvest at the Commission's May 2022 teleconference meeting.

-The Commission may modify the KRFC in-river sport harvest quota, which is normally a minimum of 15 percent of the non-tribal PFMC harvest allocation.
+The Commission may adopt a KRFC in-river sport harvest quota that is different than the quota proposed by the Department or the PFMC 2022 allocation for that fishery.
 Commission modifications need to meet biological and fishery allocation goals specified in law or established in the FMP.